 NJFM Questions Policy

 Okay, I get it.
 There are a lot of posts on this blog and it’s not always easy to find what you’re looking for (I’m looking for a new template to make things easier).
-That being said, please, especially if it’s your first time here, take time to review a few of the blog posts, read the About page or even sign up for the newsletter.
+That being said, please, especially if it’s your first time here, take time to review a few of the blog posts or the About page.
 I answer a lot of questions there.

 This policy came about because sometimes I get excited newbies who read one post and then ask a plethora of questions that are answered throughout the blog.
 I guess the one that put me over the edge was “…I was wondering if you could provide some background for aspiring freelance writers.
 How long have you been writing?
 Are most of your earnings residual income?
 Did you have a day-time job and if so, how long before you were able to quit?”